-TGF-β is a multifunctional cytokine, which comprises three different isoforms (TGF-β1, TGF-β2, TGF-β3) in mammals, that activates the membrane receptor serine/threonine kinase complex composed of type II (TβRII) and type I (TβRI) receptors.
-After the binding of TGF-β, TβRII phosphorylates and activates TβRI, leading to the activation of the TGF-β/Smad signaling pathway.
+TGF-β is a multifunctional cytokine, and includes three different isoforms (TGF-β1, TGF-β2, TGF-β3) in mammals.
+TGF-β activates the membrane receptor serine/threonine kinase complex composed of type II (TβRII) and type I (TβRI) receptors.
+Upon the binding of the TGF-β complex to receptors, TβRII phosphorylates and activates TβRI, leading to the activation of the TGF-β/Smad signaling pathway.
 The TGF-β/Smad pathway plays a vital role in cell growth, differentiation, apoptosis, and proliferation [11–13].
-TGF-β1 is an important member of the TGF-β family that has been found to be up-regulated in keloid tissue and is reported to stimulate collagen formation and ECM synthesis and to decrease extracellular matrix degradation [14, 15] and might be involved in the formation of keloids [16].
-Hypoxia has been reported to promote TGF-β1 in gastric cancer [10], and TGF-β expression is enhanced in scar tissue fibroblasts [17–19].
-TGF-β also has been reported to cooperate with CTGF to induce sustained fibrosis [20].
+TGF-β1 is an important member of the TGF-β family, has been found to be upregulated in keloid tissues, and is reported to stimulate collagen formation and ECM synthesis.
+Furthermore, TGF-β1 has been shown to decrease extracellular matrix degradation [14, 15] and may be involved in the formation of keloids [16].
+Hypoxia has been reported to promote TGF-β1 in gastric cancer [10], while TGF-β expression has been shown to be enhanced in scar tissue fibroblasts [17–19].
+Moreover, TGF-β has also been reported to cooperate with CTGF to induce sustained fibrosis [20].

-Fibroblasts can synthesize, deposit and remodel ECM and play a vital role in wound healing [20].
-In the present study, we study the response of human dermal fibroblasts to hypoxia, and focused on the effect of TGF-β1/Smad signaling and collagen deposition during hypoxia and the role of HIF-1α and the TGF-β1/Smad pathway in collagen deposition.
-We hypothesized that hypoxia promotes the TGF-β1/Smad signaling pathway via HIF-1α.
-And hypoxia increased collagen deposition via HIF-1α and TGF-β1/Smad signaling pathway.
+Fibroblasts can synthesize, deposit, and remodel the ECM, and play a vital role in wound healing and keloid formation [20].
+In the present study, we assessed: 1) the response of human dermal fibroblasts to hypoxia, 2) the effect of TGF-β1/Smad signaling and collagen deposition during hypoxia, and 3) the role of HIF-1α and the TGF-β1/Smad pathway in collagen deposition.
+Here, we hypothesized that hypoxia promotes the TGF-β1/Smad signaling pathway via HIF-1α.
+As hypothesized, we observed that hypoxia increased collagen deposition via HIF-1α and the TGF-β1/Smad signaling pathway.

 RESULTS